jeffreyigims/rust_redis/README.md

 }
 ```

-Now in the next iteration of the event loop, we'll `poll` the socket for write readiness (if our client is ready to recieve our reponse and the OS's per-socket write buffer isn't full)
+Now in the next iteration of the event loop, we'll `poll` the socket for write readiness (if our client is ready to receive our response and the OS's per-socket write buffer isn't full)

 ```
 ...